Package 'ggsem'

 zoom_level

-A numeric value to control the zoom level of the plot.
+A numeric value controlling the zoom level of the plot.
+A value >1 zooms in; <1 zooms out.
 Default is 1.2.

 horizontal_position

-A numeric value for adjusting the horizontal position of the plot.
+A numeric value to shift the plot horizontally.
 Default is 0.

 vertical_position

-A numeric value for adjusting the vertical position of the plot.
+A numeric value to shift the plot vertically.
 Default is 0.

 n

-Number of points to be used for interpolation (for gradient lines or curved lines).
+Number of points used for interpolation in gradient or curved lines.
 Default is 100.

 Value